usdoj-crt/beta-ada/_pages/_resources/title-ii-manual.md

 ILLUSTRATION 1: A county recreation center may not refuse admission to a summer camp program to a child whose brother has HIV disease.

-ILLUSTRATION 2: A local government could not refuse to allow a theater company to use a school auditorium on the grounds that the company ha srecently performed at an HIV hospice.
+ILLUSTRATION 2: A local government could not refuse to allow a theater company to use a school auditorium on the grounds that the company has recently performed at an HIV hospice.

 ILLUSTRATION 3: If a county-owned sports arena refuses to admit G, an individual with cerebral palsy, as well as H (his sister) because G has cerebral palsy, the arena would be illegally discriminating against H on the basis of her association with G.